 Types Of Tea

 Different kinds of tea have different flavors, brewing ways, and health benefits.
-To better enable people to find the most suitable tea for themselves, the scholars and tea lovers have made a general classification according to the differences among various kinds of tea.
+To better enable people to find the most suitable tea for themselves, scholars and tea lovers have made a general classification according to the differences among various kinds of tea.

-There are 7 main types of tea.
+Here are the 7 main types of tea.

 Green tea is the most common, and Matcha is also a kind of green tea.
 Green tea is also called non-fermented tea because of the least processed and has not been fermented.
 It retains the green color of the plant itself, and the tea after brewed also shows green.